TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 `collect` collects values from nodes which executed multiple times (e.g. for-each subsequent nodes) and stores them in a list.

 **Collect** takes one argument:
-- Input expression - expression which will be collected from all nodes invocations.
+- Input expression - expression which will be collected from all invocations of this for a given request.

 For example:
 - We use `for-each` component on list `{"one", "two", "three"}`